TheFox/parameters/README.md

 sudo apt-get install --no-install-recommends libboost-filesystem-dev libboost-program-options-dev
 ```

-## Build
+## Build from Source

-This will only build the binary.
+This will build the binary.

 ```bash
 ./bin/build.sh